ibm-cloud-docs/solution-tutorials/strategies-for-resilient-applications.md

 1. Users access the application through IBM Cloud Internet Services (CIS).
 2. CIS routes traffic to the active location.
-3. Within a location a load balancer redirects traffic to a server.
+3. Within a location, a load balancer redirects traffic to a server.
-4. Databases deployed on a virtual server, meaning you would configure the database and setup replications and backups between regions.
+4. Databases are deployed on a virtual server.
+Backup is enabled and replication is set up between regions.
 The alternative would be use a database-as-service, a topic discussed later in the tutorial.
 5. File storage to store the application images and files, File storage offers the capability to take a snapshot at a given time and date, this snapshot then can be reused within another region, something in which you would do manually.

 The tutorial [**Use Virtual Servers to build highly available and scalable web app**](https://{DomainName}/docs/tutorials?topic=solution-tutorials-highly-available-and-scalable-web-application#highly-available-and-scalable-web-application) implements this architecture.